 What exactly is the DCU Way?
 We feel strongly that our integrity is the most important aspect of who we are and have adopted three principles that guide the decisions and behavior of everyone at DCU:

 Join DCU today and find out why thousands of people choose DCU for all their banking needs.
 You’ll be glad that you did (and so will your bank account).

 Digital Federal Credit Union, better known as DCU, was organized by Digital Equipment Corporation (DEC) in 1979.
 At the time, DEC was one of the fastest growing computer companies in the world, and sought to expand its list of employee benefits.

 The thought was to offer employees the ability to do their personal banking at an employee owned financial service provider in the form of a credit union – owned by the employees or members.
 Since credit unions are not-for-profit financial institutions and all earnings after expenses are returned back to the members as lower loan rates, better savings rates, or as free or low-fee services, the idea was embraced wholeheartedly.

 Digital Federal Credit Union received its federal charter from the National Credit Union Administration in October of 1979 and opened for business at two DEC facilities in Maynard, Massachusetts.
 From the beginning DCU grew rapidly.

 In 1996, DCU opened in Merrimack, NH its first freestanding branch to better serve the families of DCU members and new sponsor companies.
 19 years later, DCU now has 22 branches located in both New Hampshire and Massachusetts.
-DCU most recently opened a third branch in Worcester, MA.
+DCU most recently opened a state of the art Member Service Center in Methuen, MA.

 In 1999, DCU officially changed its name to Digital Federal Credit Union.
 By keeping the word "digital", the credit union paid homage to its heritage for its long-time members, for newer members, it described the high-tech financial institution DCU has become.